asimonia/Brickout/README.md

-# py-pong
+# Brickout
-Game of pong using Tkinter library
+This repository contains the game of Breakout using the Tkinter library